 Don’t forget who you are and what you love.
 A personal Live List helps you to remember these things… It is important for our children to see their mum has other things going on in life, and just like her they can too.
 They can have their own likes now, and when they are a mum.
 This is a great example to our kids.

 One final point that I noted from Kelly was the need for children to be able to cheer us on.
 We need to give our children the opportunity to support us in things we find difficult (the example she gave was running a half-marathon) as children love to support and encourage us.
-The want to make a difference to us.
-This point really touched me – but I don’t think I’ll be running any half-marathons any time soon!
+This gives me more motivation to be intentional about me time.
+My children want to be involved and make a difference to me.
+This point really touched me – but I don’t think I’ll be running any half-marathons anytime soon!

 So now I need to start taking action steps on what I have learned!